microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chat.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A chat is a collection of [chatMessages](chatmessage.md) between 1 or more participants.
+A chat is a collection of [chatMessages](chatmessage.md) between one or more participants.
 Participants can be users or apps.

 ## Methods